Detailed information about the 100 most recent patent applications.

 ✓ Filing a Notice of Appeal is strategically valuable.
 The act of filing often prompts favorable reconsideration during the mandatory appeal conference.

-Conducting an examiner interview provides a +2.5% benefit to allowance rate for applications examined by LEE, TSU-CHANG.
-This interview benefit is in the 20% percentile among all examiners.
-Note: Interviews show limited statistical benefit with this examiner compared to others, though they may still be valuable for clarifying issues.
+Conducting an examiner interview provides a +5.3% benefit to allowance rate for applications examined by LEE, TSU-CHANG.
+This interview benefit is in the 31% percentile among all examiners.
+Recommendation: Interviews provide a below-average benefit with this examiner.

-When applicants file petitions regarding this examiner's actions, 34.1% are granted (fully or in part).
-This grant rate is in the 28% percentile among all examiners.
-Strategic Note: Petitions show below-average success regarding this examiner's actions.
-Ensure you have a strong procedural basis before filing.
+When applicants file petitions regarding this examiner's actions, 56.0% are granted (fully or in part).
+This grant rate is in the 58% percentile among all examiners.
+Strategic Note: Petitions show above-average success regarding this examiner's actions.
+Petitionable matters include restriction requirements (MPEP § 1002.02(c)(2)) and various procedural issues.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: